-Australia's wine industry hit by series of problems
+Australia’s wine industry is reeling from a series of unwelcome developments.

 These include a bigger than expected vintage, a surplus of 476m litres of wine, a large winery going into receivership – and Foster’s slashing staff at its 80,000 tonne winery near Mildura.